Saint-Étienne-du-Mont: History

 During the 17th and 18th century, the church of Saint-Etienne-du-Mont enjoyed great prestige.
 It was the starting point of an annual procession, carrying the shrine of Saint Genevieve to Notre Dame de Paris, and back.
 The remains of a number of prominent scientists and artists were interred there, including Pierre Perrault, the painter Eustache Le Sueur and Blaise Pascal.
 Those of Racine were transferred in 1711 from Port-Royal in Saint-Etienne.
-In 1744, King Louis XV decided to replace the nearby abbey with an even larger church, which, after many modifications and changes of purpose, eventually became the Paris Panthéon.
+In 1744, King Louis XV decided to replace the nearby abbey with an even larger church, which, after many modifications and changes of purpose, eventually became the Panthéon.

 During the French Revolution, the church was first closed and then turned into a "Temple of Filial Piety."
 The sculpture, decoration and stained glass suffered extensive damage, and many church treasures and relics disappeared.
 Catholic worship was finally restored in 1803, under the Concordat of 1801.
 The neighbouring abbey church was demolished in 1804, and replaced by rue Clovis.
 Only the old bell tower survived, and is now part of the Lycée Henri IV campus.

 Under the Second Empire of Napoleon III, the church was extensively restored by the Paris city architect Victor Baltard between 1865 and 1868.
-The facade was restored and increased in height and sculpture and stained glass destroyed in Revolution was replaced.
+The façade was restored and increased in height and sculpture and stained glass destroyed in Revolution was replaced.
 He also added a new chapel the Chapel of Catechisms.